Italian governorate of Montenegro: Initial occupation

 The Italians were "friendly and lenient" towards the Montenegrins.

 Initially, the Italians intended that Montenegro would become an "independent" state closely allied with Italy, reinforced through the strong dynastic links between Italy and Montenegro, as Queen Elena of Italy was a daughter of the last Montenegrin monarch Nicholas I and was born in Cetinje.
-Benito Mussolini, after he occupied Montenegro, annexed to the Kingdom of Italy the area of Kotor (Cattaro), where there was a small Venetian-speaking population, creating the Province of Cattaro inside the Governorate of Dalmatia.
+Benito Mussolini, after he occupied Montenegro, annexed to the Kingdom of Italy the area of Kotor (Italian: Cattaro), where there was a small population of Dalmatian Italians, creating the Province of Cattaro inside the Governorate of Dalmatia.

 The English historian Denis Mack Smith wrote that the Queen of Italy (considered the most influential Montenegrin woman in history) convinced her husband the King of Italy Victor Emmanuel III to impose on Mussolini the creation of an independent Montenegro, against the wishes of the fascist Croats and Albanians (who wanted to enlarge their countries with the Montenegrin territories).
 Her nephew Prince Michael of Montenegro never accepted the offered crown, pledging loyalty to his nephew King Peter II of Yugoslavia.

 The Italians were relying heavily on information provided by a group of émigré loyalists of the deposed House of Petrović-Njegoš, that had ruled Montenegro for centuries prior to the union with the Kingdom of Serbia in 1918.
 They also believed that all members of the "Greens" who had opposed union with Serbia in 1918 wanted full independence for Montenegro, rather than a Montenegrin unit within a federal Yugoslavia.
 In reality, the "Greens" consisted of two factions, one led by Krsto Popović and one by Sekula Drljević.
 Popović sought a fully independent Montenegro, but was willing to consider a separate entity within a federal Yugoslavia depending on the outcome of the war, and his group included some members of the Montenegrin Federalist Party.
 Drljević rejected the idea of the re-formation of Yugoslavia after the war, and was willing to work with the Italians to achieve independence.